How Do Police Determine if a Driver Is Operating Under the Influence?

 Do You Need a Lawyer for a DUI?

 DUI laws are complex.
-Although you may just want to plead guilty to a DUI if it’s your first time, you may want to have a reckless driving lawyer Fairfax, VA trusts review your case before accepting that you are guilty.
+Although you may just want to plead guilty to a DUI if it’s your first time, you may want to have a DUI lawyer Fairfax, VA trusts review your case before accepting that you are guilty.
 The consequences of one DUI will follow you through your life, whether you move or not.
 It could hamper your ability to get a job.
 Your insurance will likely increase.

 When facing a serious charge like a DUI, it’s a good idea to have legal representation to protect your rights and to explain the circumstances of your case.